Pianotech

 image

 3) Different experiment, different note.
 Bottom of tenor so it's a bit heavier.
-Here's everything properly regulated and working with double escapement, just like #1 above:
+Here's everything properly regulated and working with simultaneous escapement, just like #1 above:

 image